LashawnFofung/Super-Heroes-Analysis-Project/README.md

 <b>Question: What is the breakdown of heroes by gender?</b>

-This will show you the count of heroes for each gender present in your dataset.
+This query will show you the count of heroes for each gender present in your dataset.
 <br>

 <img src="https://github.com/LashawnFofung/Super-Heroes-Analysis-Project/blob/main/Images/Gender%20vs%20Number%20Of%20Hereos.png" width="450" alt=“Gender”>